Ancient History: 1906-1998

 more people outside trying to get in than there were inside.

-DNA's first regular DJs were Ted Cousens, Adam Fisher, and Brian
+DNA's first regular DJs were Ted Cousens, Adam Fisher, Michael

-Raffi.
+Snyder and Brian Raffi.
 Spencer Coppins was the first manager.
-One of the early
+One

 In the beginning there were very sophisticated visuals and